- Kevin

 "All that the Father giveth me shall come to me; and him that cometh to me I will in no wise cast out.
 For I came down from heaven, not to do mine own will, but the will of him that sent me.
 And this is the Father's will which hath sent me, that of all which he hath given me I should lose nothing, but should raise it up again at the last day.
 And this is the will of him that sent me, that every one which seeth the Son, and believeth on him, may have everlasting life: and I will raise him up at the last day."
 (John 6:37-40)

 We cannot have eternal life right now, and then lose it a moment later, or that it must be "maintained" by what we do.
 This is a teaching that is actually very strongly rebuked in the book of Galatians.
-Those (like my friend) who believe you can lose your salvation think that your salvation can be lost by committing certain sins.
+Those who believe you can lose your salvation think that your salvation can be lost by committing certain sins.
 The problem with this is that it teaches a works-based salvation.
 "Jesus started it, but I have to do things to keep it!"
 This is folly, since our salvation is a free gift from God.
 We did not do anything to earn it, therefore we don't have to do certain things to keep it.

 Paul addresses this very issue in Galatians 3:3 writing, "Are ye so foolish? having begun in the Spirit, are ye now made perfect by the flesh?"
 We are saved by faith, and works of the law can do nothing to alter that because "by the works of the law shall no flesh be justified" (Galatians 2:16).